 Customer service uses communication with your customer to resolve the point of friction and promote good CX.

 Communication is the final block of our components of a great customer experience.

 Customers are sensitive to the way that brands treat them, and prefer to buy from brands that they feel treat them the best.

 Your outgoing communications toward your customers guide your brand’s interactions with them and helps to shape their perceptions, just as your customer service team resolves their points of friction with your product.

-Internal communication also plays a huge role in the customer experience.
+Internal communication also plays a huge role in building great customer experiences.
 If various departments or business functions don’t communicate effectively, then the customer will feel it in how they’re treated during different stages in their buying journey.